-If you're planning to visit Korea anytime soon, you're most likely thinking about where to go and the things to do in Seoul.
+If you're planning to visit Korea anytime soon, consider the following satisfying things to do in Seoul in 2019.

-1. Have some juk or porridge for breakfast at Migabon
+1. Have some juk or porridge at Myeongdong.

 Get the jumpstart that you need for your Seoul travel by ordering juk or Korean porridge.
 This rice dish is popular for its soft taste and the warm sensation that it gives.
 Having a bowl of juk is most perfect if you want to perk up your senses in the morning, cure a hangover, keep warm during Korea's harsh winter, or lower your body temp when feeling feverish.
 Of course, if it's simply your craving or curiosity that compels you to order juk, you are very most welcome to do so anytime.

-Gwangjang market in Seoul is more than a century old, but its appeal to both local and foreign travelers just never fades.
-During peak hours, Gwangjang looks like chaos, with people passing you by and eagerly looking around, seeking a place to eat or an item to buy.
+Gwangjang Market in Seoul is more than a century old, but its appeal to both local and foreign travelers just never fades.
+During peak hours, Gwangjang Market looks like chaos, with people eagerly searching for a place to eat or an item to buy.
 This is what makes it beautiful.

 Blood sausage, before and after.
 Image credit: Grey Suitcase

-What exactly is a blood sausage and why should it make your list of things-to-do in Seoul?
-Well, blood sausage is a famous streetfood in Korea that's made out of pork or beef intestines, pig's blood, vermicelli, and/or sticky rice.
-It's something almost all Koreans grew up to love, but soondae has also become a polarizing matter for tourists.
-On the one hand, some travelers find it very weird and odd-smelling, but some would also say that they find it delicious on the first bite and definitely not as bad as other people say it is.
-Whatever the case may be, you definitely should try one at Gwangjang Market and judge for yourself.
+What exactly is blood sausage and why should it make your list of things to do in Seoul?
+Blood sausage is a famous street food in Korea that's made out of pork or beef intestines, pig's blood, vermicelli, and/or sticky rice.
+This is a food item that many Koreans grew up to love, but something that has polarized many tourists.
+On the one hand, some travelers find soondae weird and odd-smelling, but some would also say that it’s delicious on the first bite and definitely not as bad as other people say it is.
+Whatever the case may be, you must definitely add eating blood sausage to your list of things to in Seoul and judge for yourself.
 (We think it's great so long as you have it with the dipping sauce!)

 Gwangjang Market is located at 88, Changgyeonggung-ro, Jongno-gu, Seoul.
 It's open from 9am-6pm.
 Other food and shopping markets in Seoul that you may want to check out are Myeongdong, Namdaemun and Dongdaemun.

-3. Stroll Gyeongui Line Forest Park at night
+3. Stroll Gyeongui Line Forest Park after dinner.

 There's a revitalizing energy that surrounds Gyeongui Line Forest Park at night.
-Perhaps it's the happy faces of college students taking a break from studying, the clanking of wine glasses as yuppies end their day together in a picnic, the kind applause of the crowd as a street performer ends his song, or the view of couples sitting on benches looking like K-drama leads.
+Perhaps it's the happy faces of college students taking a break from studying, the clanking of wine glasses as yuppies end their day together in a picnic, the kind applause of the crowd as a street performer ends his song, or the view of strolling couples who look like K-drama leads.
 But the reason why we fell in love with this park is its ability to give a traveler a nice snapshot of what Seoul is all about: a nice, open place that easily endears and easy to fall in love with.

 If you're adding Gyeongui Line Forest Park in your Seoul itinerary, you can choose to have dinner at any of the restaurants lining the stretch or have a nice and cozy picnic.